-An introduction to the scientific description of human language.
-The course teaches methods of analyzing languages' sound systems (phonology), word structure (morphology), sentence patterns (syntax), and systems of meaning (semantics and pragmatics).
+This course is a fascinating introduction to the mysteries and complexities of human language, which is one of the key characteristics of human beings: When we study linguistics, we are studying ourselves!
+This course teaches practical yet precise methods for analyzing human languages' sound systems (phonology), word structure (morphology), sentence patterns (syntax), and systems of meaning (semantics and pragmatics).
 Some important implications of linguistics for the study of human cognition and cultural behavior will be discussed.
-Dist: QDS.
+Dist: QDS, LRP.